paulnc/spring-java-bank-api/README.md

 - **Get All Accounts**: Retrieves a list of all accounts.
 - **Delete Account**: Deletes an account by its ID.
 - **Get Account Transactions**: Fetches a list of transactions associated with an account.
-- **Schedule a Transfer**: Schedule Transfer Funds between 2 accounts.
+- **Schedule a Transfer**: Schedule Transfer Funds between 2 accounts in a future date.
-- **Get Scheduled Transfer By Scheduled Transfers ID**: Fetch a Scheduled Transfers its ID.
+- **Get future Scheduled Transfer By Scheduled Transfers ID**: Fetch a future Scheduled Transfer by its ID.
-- **Delete Scheduled Transfer**: Deletes a Scheduled Transfer by its ID.
+- **Delete Scheduled Transfer**: Deletes a future Scheduled Transfer by its ID.
-- **Get List of Scheduled Transfers By Account ID**: Fetches a list of Scheduled Transfers associated with an account.
+- **Get List of Scheduled Transfers By Account ID**: Fetches a list of future Scheduled Transfers associated with an account.

 ## Technologies Used

 - **Java**: The primary programming language.
 - **Spring Boot**: Framework for building the REST API and managing dependencies.
 - **JPA/Hibernate**: For database interactions and ORM.
 - **MySQL Database**: Database for development and testing.
+Use this command ( CREATE DATABASE banking_api; ) to create the database.
 - **Maven**: Build and dependency management tool.

 ## Project Structure